-it specified by the state is (select one):

-The fol lowing dollar amount:
+ving dollar amount:

-Specify dollar amount:
+ollar amount:

-Tł ne dollar amount (select one)
+dollar amount (select one)

 Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

 May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The state will submit a waiver

+amendment to CMS to adjust the dollar amount.

-The fol owing percentage that is less than 100% of the institutional average:
+ving percentage that is less than 100% of the institutional average:

-Specify percent:

-Other:
+ercent: